jamaybyrone/Next-Auth-Custom-Cognito/README.md

 ```

 ## Running Locally
+You will also need to have PostgreSQL running and run the schema found in the SQL folder.

 You will need to set up a .env file taken from the .env.example in each project.

 Once you have installed simply run in each of the projects, main will run on port 3000 and members will run on 3001